MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/wcf-lob-adapter-sdk/step-5-implement-the-metadata-search-handler-for-the-echo-adapter.md

 Echo/EchoGreetingFromFile, outbound operation
 ```

--   If the node ID then matches the search criteria, it creates a <xref:Microsoft.ServiceModel.Channels.MetadataRetrievalNode> object using the node ID of the operation, and then assigns the properties with values.
+-   If the node ID then matches the search criteria, it creates a `Microsoft.ServiceModel.Channels.MetadataRetrievalNode` object using the node ID of the operation, and then assigns the properties with values.
 For example,

     ```
     MetadataRetrievalNode nodeInbound = new MetadataRetrievalNode("Echo/OnReceiveEcho"); //create the MetadataRetrievalNode using the operation's node ID.